When we hear the word “drone” we might think of weaponized military drones used in wars.

 Who Invented the Drone?

 Abraham Karem was born in Baghdad to a Jewish couple.
-In 1951, his family moved to Israel where he was raised.
-He was a natural enthusiast for aeronautics from a young age.
-At age 14 he started building models of aircraft.
-Karem is considered the founder of UAV (drone technology).
+In 1951, his family moved to Israel where he was raised and went to school.

 According to the Economist magazine, Karem was the man who “established the autonomous aircraft that changed the way contemporary warfare is waged and continues pioneering additional aerial innovations.”

-Leading Systems went bankrupt in the meantime and was purchased by the U.S.S.
-General Atomics was a defence contractor that used Karem’s group to create ultra-long endurance UAVs.
+Leading Systems went bankrupt and was purchased by the U.S.S.
+General Atomics – a defence contractor that used Karem’s group to create ultra-long endurance UAVs.
 Predator was produced based on Amber, the previous version.

 9 milestones in the history of drones